 Managing water is a complex undertaking.
 This is certainly the case in relation to the management and execution of the Murray-Darling Basin Plan, through which the Commonwealth and the Basin state and territory governments seek to achieve the best balance between water users, communities and the health and sustainability of Australia's largest and most complex river system.

 Given this complexity, the committee recognises the need to approach its work in a methodical and structured manner.

-The committee's intended approach, as set out below, is to first invite parties with direct roles and responsibilities under the Basin Plan to respond to the committee's terms of reference.
-In turn, the committee will invite other interested parties, including members of the public, to participate in the inquiry process.
+The committee's approach, as set out below, was to first invite parties with direct roles and responsibilities under the Basin Plan to respond to the committee's terms of reference.
+In turn, the committee is inviting other interested parties, including members of the public, to participate in the inquiry process.

 To follow the committee's progress, you can register for updates by clicking 'Track Committee' on this webpage.